 The Club was originally formed in 1986 with 22 Charter Members under the sponsorship of Ballina Lions Club.
-The of Lennox Head with its increasing welfare and civic needs.
+The focus of their service being the village of Lennox Head with its increasing welfare and civic needs.
 During the early period between 1986 and 1990 the Club equipped the Foreshore park adjacent to the boat channel with playground equipment and picnic tables and supported those in need especially among the youth of the community and the elderly.

 Club's second charter 2002